-I had the idea to make Kung Pao Cauliflower after meeting some friends for dinner recently.
+I had the idea to make Kung Pao Cauliflower a few years ago after meeting some friends for dinner.
 My husband and I were running a little late, but got to the restaurant and strolled up to the table just as our friends’ appetizers showed up.
 Score!
 Kung Pao Cauliflower was one of the delicious starters they shared with us.

 Kung Pao Cauliflower is rich and spicy with a little sweetness to it, too.
 Don’t forget the cashews.
 Everything is better with cashews!
 As a testament to how good this dish is, I gotta tell you that it passed muster with my friend who I lovingly refer to as the Pickiest Eater in the World.

 You could easily make a meal out of this dish (throw in some extra veggies if you’d like), especially if you serve rice on the side along with a green salad.
 It’s also a perfect Meatless Monday meal, too.